Displaying model configuration and output from the Julia REPL

 swap_xy=true, xscale=:log10, labelattribute=:filter_records) # plots O3 vs default height coordinate

-Here the optional labelattribute=:filter_records keyword argument is used to generate plot labels from the :filter_records FieldArray attribute, which contains the tmodel values used to select the timeseries records.
-The plot recipe expands the Vector-valued tmodel argument to overlay a sequence of plots.
+Here the plot recipe expands the Vector-valued tmodel argument to create a composite plot.
+The optional labelattribute=:filter_records keyword argument is used to generate plot labels from the :filter_records FieldArray attribute, which contains the tmodel values used to select the timeseries records.

 This is equivalent to first creating and then plotting a sequence of FieldArray objects: